Giskard-AI/giskard/python-client/docs/guides/test-suite/index.md

 #### Description

-In order to define a custom test function, you just need to declare a method with its parameters and return a result.
+In order to define your own test function, you just need to declare a method with its parameters and return a result.
 It's pretty simple, however, it does not allow autocompletion during the test suite creation, contrary to the class-based method.